 An immune system weakened by oxygen deficiency makes the body more vulnerable to attack by opportunistic microorganisms, as well as viral and parasitic infections.
 Oxygen deprivation can also contribute to life-threatening diseases such as cancer and autoimmune complications, as well as other health problems including systemic candida, allergies, high blood pressure and lymphatic congestion.

 Only recently has the medical establishment recognize the benefits of increasing oxygen levels and the results that can be achieved.
 Oxygen therapies are extremely safe with little risk associated with their use.
 Side effects are minimal, and practically non-existent when utilized with our standard protocols.
 The continued use since the 1800’s stands for the effectiveness and safety of these therapies.
-Oxygen has a wide range of clinical applications from issues such as allergies and anti-aging to the treatment of cancer and viral infections, including HIV.
+Oxidative therapies that include the use of oxygen and/or ozone (via ear or rectal insufflation) has a wide range of clinical applications from issues such as allergies and anti-aging to the treatment of cancer and viral infections, including HIV.

 - increasing oxygen delivery to cells, tissues, and organs,